sakertooth/SoundPull/README.md

 ## Basic Usage

-* Make a new instance of SoundPullSession like so:
+* Make a new instance of a SoundPullSession like so:
 ```c#
 SoundPullSession session = new SoundPullSession("[your_client_id]");
 ```